-How to Support Families During Missouri’s Abrupt SNAP Benefit Halt
+How to Support Families After Missouri’s SNAP Benefit Delay

 What Is Happening

-The Missouri Department of Social Services (MDSS) recently announced that November 2025 SNAP (Supplemental Nutrition Assistance Program) benefits, formerly known as food stamps, will not be issued due to the ongoing federal government shutdown.
-This affects more than 650,000 Missourians, many of whom depend on SNAP to feed their families and cover basic nutritional needs, reports KMBC 9 News.
-For households already balancing tight budgets, missing a month of benefits can create added stress and uncertainty around when they’ll have their next meal.
+The Missouri Department of Social Services (MDSS) announced that November 2025 SNAP (Supplemental Nutrition Assistance Program) benefits, formerly known as food stamps, were initially halted due to the federal government shutdown.
+As of November 8, MDSS began issuing partial benefits for the month.
+For households already balancing tight budgets, missing all or part of benefits can create added stress and uncertainty around when they’ll have their next meal.
+More than 650,000 Missourians depend on SNAP to feed their families and cover basic nutritional needs, reports KMBC 9 News.

 Why This Sudden Change